 Have students use the student esheet to add to their knowledge.
 The directions are on the esheet.
 At the end of Part I of the sheet are the following questions, which students can answer on the Nutrition and Exercise student sheet.
 Once students have had a chance to do Part 1, bring them back together as a class to discuss the questions:

-Next, students will calculate how many calories they burn each day by using the Activity Calorie Burn Rate.
+Next, students will calculate how many calories they burn each day by using the Calorie Burn Rate Calculator.
 Directions are provided on the student esheet.

 Students are now ready to work on Part III of the esheet.
-The websites listed provide information about appropriate servings of fruits and vegetables (Eat a Variety of Fruits and Vegetables Every Day), how to select healthful meals (BAM!
-Food and Nutrition), and how to get started on an exercise program (BAM!
+The websites listed provide information about appropriate servings of fruits and vegetables (MyPlate Checklist Calculator), how to select healthful meals (BAM!
+Food and Nutrition: Dining Decisions), and how to get started on an exercise program (BAM!
 Physical Activity).
 Directions on how to navigate each site are provided on the esheet.